ZahirUddin13/Individual-Project/Project.md

 ---Imported Libraries---
 ```

-# The use of Data Visualisation to analyse Hollywood ticket sales and movie gentres to determine trends and movie popularity
+# The use of Data Visualisation to analyse Hollywood ticket sales and movie genres to determine trends and movie popularity

 #### Overview